Trusted WordPress tutorials, when you need them most.

 Comment aligner parfaitement une image à côté d’un texte

 Il arrive souvent que vous ayez besoin d’aligner parfaitement une image à côté d’un texte.
-L’éditeur de blocs de WordPress facilite cette tâche en ajoutant le bloc Media & Text.
+L’Éditeur de blocs de WordPress facilite cette tâche en ajoutant le bloc Media & Text.

-Ce bloc ajoute essentiellement une zone à deux colonnes.
-Une colonne pour les images (médias) et la seconde pour le contenu textuel.
+Ce bloc ajoute essentiellement une zone à deux colonnes – une colonne pour les images (médias) et la seconde pour le contenu textuel.

 Media and text block in WordPress post editor

-Il suffit de téléverser votre image.
+Il vous suffit de téléverser votre image en cliquant sur le bouton “Téléverser”.

 Vous pouvez ensuite ajouter le texte que vous souhaitez afficher à côté.

-Image and text block settings
+Adding media and text to the block

 L’alignement de l’image s’adaptera automatiquement à la hauteur du texte dans la colonne suivante.